agiac/rivo/README.md

 ### Sinks
 - `Do`: returns a pipeline which performs a side effect for each item in the input stream;
+- `Connect`: returns a sync which applies the given syncs to the input stream concurrently;

 ### Transformers
 - `Filter`: returns a pipeline which filters the input stream using the given function;